 Lab 2D

-Directions: Follow along with the slides and answer the questions in red font in your journal.
+Directions: Follow along with the slides, completing the questions in blue on your computer, and answering the questions in red in your journal.

 , simulate a playlist of songs containing 30 "rap"